ibm-cloud-docs/openwhisk/ow_push_notifications.md

 # {{site.data.keyword.mobilepushshort}} package

-The {{site.data.keyword.mobilepushshort}} package provides a set of actions for interacting with {{site.data.keyword.mobilepushfull}} service instances.
+The installable {{site.data.keyword.mobilepushshort}} package provides a set of actions for interacting with {{site.data.keyword.mobilepushfull}} service instances.
 These actions allow you to send a message or create, update, or delete a webhook.
 {: shortdesc}

 The {{site.data.keyword.mobilepushshort}} package includes the following actions: